-All low pressure sewer system mains shall cross water mains at ninety (90) degrees and with a minimum angle of forty-five (45) degrees.
+All low-pressure sewer system mains and potable water mains shall cross at ninety (90) degrees or as approved by the CCU.

-3.1.9 Low Pressure Tank Installation
+3.1.9 Low-pressure Tank Installation

-All low pressure tanks shall be installed according to CCU standard details specific to tank material type, load bearing and non-load bearing applications.
+All low-pressure tanks shall be installed according to the CCU standard details specific to tank material type, load bearing and non-load bearing applications.